How to Create a Copyright Page in 5 Minutes (with Template)

 If you’re using the Reedsy Book Editor: The RBE makes this easy.
 Head over to the “Copyright” tab again and fill out the relevant fields so that the RBE can create an ‘extended’ page for you.
 If you want to include a disclaimer, you can choose between a few of the most standard versions or write one of your own with the "additional clauses" option.

+Of course, that's not all you might see on the copyright page.
 The information in our copyright page templates is specific to self-publishers.
 But if you’re morbidly curious about everything that goes onto the page in a traditionally published book, we can give you the nitty-gritty:

 - CIP data: Otherwise known as Cataloguing-in-Publication data, this is the Library of Congress’ bibliographic record for a book.
 It’s not available to self-publishers — so it’s one thing that you don’t need to worry about.